Mathematics

 How will it be examined?

 AS qualification will not count towards the final grade of an A Level and will be a separate qualification in its own right (Linear).
-Grade at AS will be based on two exams (one Pure and one Applied).
-Grade at A2 will be based on 3 exams (2 Pure and one Applied,)
+Your AS grade will be based on two exams (one Pure and one Applied).
+Grade at A2 will be based on 3 exams (2 Pure and one Applied).

 Career opportunities